Smash Records: History

+Eventually, Smash Records' roster expanded to include artists from other music genres, such as Frankie Valli, James Brown, Bruce Channel, Roger Miller, The Left Banke, Bill Justis, and Jerry Lee Lewis.

-A dispute with King Records led Brown to release all of his band's instrumental recordings between 1964 and 1967 on Smash.
+A dispute with King Records led James Brown to release all of his band's instrumental recordings between 1964 and 1967 on Smash.
 Smash also released three of Brown's vocal recordings, including his 1964 proto-funk single "Out of Sight".

-Smash shared the numbering system for their singles with other labels that they distributed.
-The most important of these was Fontana Records.
+Smash shared the numbering system for its singles with other labels that the label distributed.
+The most significant of these was Fontana Records.
 Mercury discontinued the Smash label in 1970.

-Mercury label owner PolyGram used the Smash imprint for reissues in the 1980s.
+After Smash parent Mercury was acquired by PolyGram in 1972, the Smash imprint was used for reissues in the 1980s.
 PolyGram revived Smash in 1991 as an R&B/dance label with its offices located in Chicago.
 It was first under the PolyGram Label Group (PLG) umbrella, then under the Independent Label Sales (ILS) umbrella, then under Island Records until the imprint was retired in 1996.
 One of the hits Smash saw during this period was "People Are Still Having Sex" by house music producer LaTour.
 Another successful artist on the dance charts was Jamie Principle.